 WE ARE AN AGRIBUSINESS NETWORK

-African Women Agribusiness Network Afrika (AWAN-Afrika) is a not for profit company limited by guarantee.
-The Network was established in 2003 and facilitates and provides services to African women agribusiness enterprises.
-AWAN-Afrika subscribes to Agenda 2063 particularly the Malabo declaration on Agriculture and Agenda 2030 in developing a people-driven, relying on the potential of African people especially its women and youth.
-Globally, we are aligned to the SDGs (2,5,7,8,9,12,14).
+In 2018, African Women Agribusiness Network Afrika (AWAN-Afrika was established in response to the opportunities that will be offered by the AfCFTA with a vision to create a platform for African women in Agribusiness to access market, trade information and finance so as to become significant players in the continent and in global trade.
+AWAN-Afrika subscribes to Agenda 2063 particularly the Malabo declaration on Agriculture and Agenda 2030 in developing a people driven, relying on potential of African people especially its women and youth.
+Globally, we are aligned to the SDGs.

 In our Value Proposition, we are focusing on knowledge and targeted advocacy, in response to the challenges in the development of agribusiness.
-AWAN-Afrika uses evidence-based information and data to have a better and deeper understanding of the factors that provide a conducive agribusiness environment for our members.
-In our efforts to enhance inclusion in agriculture, we are focusing on a value chain development approach biased towards women and youth active involvement.
+AWAN-Afrika provides access to digital technologies and innovations to increase productivity; facilitates access to markets and accelerates women and youth inclusion in the agriculture sector, through a value chain development approach.